-- 1.1 There should be evidence that the mission, goals and objectives have been reviewed and endorsed by the Higher Education Institution (HEI) and should be demonstrably congruent with the mission of the HEI. - 1.2 The School should have a published statement of its mission and goals and set out its key performance indicators (KPIs). - 1.3 The strategic plan must include but need not be limited to: - (a) Its mission and goals with associated KPIs; - (b) The underpinning aims and objectives of the School; - (c) A statement of the educational philosophy for the Degree Programme and how it: - (i) supports or assures that graduates will be prepared for entry to and participation with the NPIP; and - (ii) prepares graduates for practice as pharmacy professionals who will embrace lifelong learning; - (d) A commitment to excellence in teaching and learning methods.
+- 1.1 There should be evidence that the mission, goals and objectives have been reviewed and endorsed by the Higher Education Institution (HEI) and should be demonstrably congruent with the mission of the HEI. - 1.2 The School should have a published statement of its mission and goals and set out its key performance indicators (KPIs) and timescale for their implementation and review.
+This should include an explanation of how the School will monitor and evaluate its performance against these objectives. - 1.3 The strategic plan must include but need not be limited to: - (a) Its mission and goals with associated KPIs; - (b) The underpinning aims and objectives of the School; - (c) A statement of the educational philosophy for the undergraduate pharmacy degree programme (the Degree Programme) and how it: - (i) supports or assures that graduates will be prepared for entry to and participation with the NPIP; and - (ii) prepares graduates for practice as pharmacy professionals who will embrace lifelong learning; - (d) A commitment to excellence in teaching and learning methods.

-LEADERSHIP, ORGANISATION AND GOVERNANCE
+STANDARD 2: LEADERSHIP, ORGANISATION AND GOVERNANCE